 In my bachelor thesis I got hands-on experience with machine learning by designing and training a Deep Convolutional Neural Network to perform image segmentation of high resolution microscope scans.
 I also have experience testing and applying existing machine learning models, which is often a very powerful approach to build new solutions.

 One of my academic specializations is formal verification using interactive theorem provers.
 I developed various formalizations using the Coq Proof Assistant.
-Developing formal proofs is very challenging, and requires careful thinking about even the smallest logical inferences.
+Developing formal proofs is quite challenging, and requires careful thinking about even the smallest logical inferences.
 Below is an overview of my formalization projects.

 Main topic | Repository |